justinrummel/jr.com-mm/_posts/2015-07-11-colonial-beach-sprint-2015-race-report.md

 Colonial Beach Sprint is a 750 meter open water swim (OWS) (not a pool), 14 mile bike, and 3.1 mile run that is mostly flat.

-For those of you outside of the Virginia area, this morning was 100% rain the entire time.
+For those of you outside the Virginia area, this morning was 100% rain the entire time.
 I'm a fair weather endurance person.
 I bike and run outside to enjoy the time outside, not to fight mother nature.
 So when it's raining at a race, the "fun" aspect of racing wears off quickly.

 {% include toc icon="gears" title="Race Review ToC" %}